14 Top-Rated Attractions & Things to Do in Boca Raton, FL

 Traveling with Fido?
 He (or she) is welcome, too.
 Spanish River Park is home to a dog park located between lifeguard towers 18 and 20.
 Dogs are welcome here between 7 and 9am, and 3pm and sunset, on Fridays through Sundays.

 Address: 3001 North State Road A1A, Boca Raton, Florida

 7. Shop at Mizner Park

 Mizner Park is a shopper's dream.
-A grassy promenade welcomes visitors, while the picturesque, palm-tree hugged fountain bursts forth from the area's center.
+A grassy promenade welcomes visitors, while the picturesque, triple-layer fountain bursts forth from the area's center.
 Lined with stores selling everything from dog sweaters to diamond studs, this is a fantastic place to partake in a little retail therapy.

 Whether you're searching for high-end clothes, a comfy pair of sneakers, or a five-star meal, you'll find it all at this beautiful outdoor shopping center.

-Kids will lose their minds in the uber colorful and super sweet It'sugar, while moms and dads will favor more upscale shops like Lord & Taylor, J.McLaughlin, and Les Bijoux.
-When it comes time to fuel your belly, try Max's Grille, a popular bistro offering vegan, gluten-free, and vegetarian options, as well as other hearty fare.
+Kids will lose their minds in the uber colorful and super sweet It'Sugar, while moms and dads will favor more upscale shops like Lord & Taylor, J.McLaughlin, and Les Bijoux.

 It's easy to spend all day (and night) here, as Mizner Park offers more than just shopping.
 It's also home to a movie theater complex, outdoor amphitheater, and the Boca Raton Museum of Art.